 The monitoring activities are detailed in Section §4 and the recommendation letters sent for the projects which were analysed and discussed are attached in Appendix 1.
-The Evaluation Working Group has selected four relevant projects which were discussed in the 1st year.
-The monitoring process was completed for three of these projects.
+The Evaluation Working Group has selected relevant projects which were discussed and analysed during Foster Rail project.
+The monitoring process was completed for all the selected relevant projects.

 The next section presents the approach and results related to 'Case studies'.
-Three projects were selected to be further developed as case studies.
-ALJOIN project has already been analysed and presented as a case study, with focus on its implementation and market uptake.
-The presentation of ALJOIN for this scope, which is proposed to be used as a template for further case studies, is attached in Appendix 2.
+Five projects were selected and further developed as case studies, with focus on their implementation and market uptake.
+Two examples of in-depth analysis and presentations for this scope are attached in Appendix 2.
+(ALJOIN project with a strong market uptake, and INTEGRAIL project with a weak market uptake respectively).